dreger/audaciousfox.net/about.md

 ---
 # About

-Written daily by Kyle Dreger.
+Audacious Fox is written and produced by Kyle Dreger.

 **Correspondence**: [@kyledreger](http://twitter.com/kyledreger) or <comments@dreger.me>.
 You can follow the [@audaciousfoxcom](http://twitter.com/audaciousfoxcom) feed on Twitter, too.